PhillipMogensen/phillipmogensen.github.io/_pages/cv.md

 Education
 ======
+* Ph.D in Mathematical Statistics, University of Copenhagen, 2022 (expected)
+  * Working on multiple testing, combination testing, causal discovery and invariant causal prediction.
+Focus on application to high-dimensional datasets.
+* MSc in Mathematic-Economics, University of Copenhagen, 2019
+  * Master thesis: Greedt Learning of Causal Structures in Additive Noise Models.
 * BSc in Mathematic-Economics, University of Copenhagen, 2017
-* MSc in Mathematic-Economics, University of Copenhagen, 2019
-* Ph.D in Mathematical Statistics, University of Copenhagen, 2022 (expected)

 Work experience (non teaching)
 ======